ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

     User will be alerted if they try to start a race without making a bet on a turtle

  - #### Description:
-    An alert dialog will pop on screen if the start race button is clicked without a betting input
+    An alert dialog will pop on screen if the start race button is clicked or if the keyboard Enter key is pressed while in a bet field without a bet entered.

 ### User Story:
 > As a user, I want to be able to see how many tokens I have remaining.